 Guttman is committed to embracing and celebrating its vibrant cultural and ethnic diversity by honoring traditions and recognizing the contributions of the various communities that make up our family.
 The following month long celebrations are officially recognized as part of Guttman’s programming for its community: LatinX Heritage Month (Sept. – Oct.), LGBTQ+ History Month (Oct.), Black History Month (Jan. – Feb.), Women’s Her-story Month (March), and Asian/Pacific American Heritage Month (April).
 Committees for each of these heritage weeks are comprised of students, staff and faculty.
 Everyone is welcome to become a member of any committee.

-What is Asian Pacific Islander Desi American (APIDA) Heritage Month?
+What is Asian Pacific Islander Desi American (APIDA) Heritage?

 History of APIDA Heritage Month

 Black History Month, or National African American History Month, occurs every February.
-It celebrates the achievements by black Americans and recognizes the central role of African Americans in the U.S.
+It celebrates the achievements of black Americans and recognizes the central role of African Americans in the U.S.

 History of Black History Month